List of Assyrian settlements

 A statue of the Jesus in Ankawa, Kurdistan Region, one of the largest modern Assyrian communities in the Assyrian homeland and is also the patriarchate of the Assyrian Church of the East.

 The following is a list of historical and contemporary Assyrian settlements in the Middle East.
-This list includes settlements of Assyrians from Southeastern Turkey who left their indigenous tribal districts in Hakkari (or the historical Hakkari region), Sirnak and Mardin province due to torment, violence and displacement by Ottomans and Kurds in the First World War.
+This list includes settlements of Assyrians from Southeastern Anatolia who left their indigenous tribal districts in Hakkari (or the historical Hakkari region), Sirnak and Mardin province due to religious persecution, violence and displacement by Ottomans, Kemalists and Kurds in the First World War.
 Many Assyrians from Urmia, Iran were also affected and as such have emigrated and settled in other towns.
 Resettling again occurred during the Simele massacre in northern Iraq, perpetrated by the Iraqi military coup in the 1930s, with many fleeing to northeastern Syria.

 Most modern resettlement is located in Iraq, Syria, Turkey, and Iran in the cities of Baghdad, Habbaniyah, Kirkuk, Duhok, Al-Hasakah, Tehran, Mardin and Damascus.
 Few Assyrian settlements exist in Turkey today and also in the Caucasus.
-The exodus to the cities or towns of these aforementioned countries occurred between late 1910s and 1930s.
+The exodus to the cities or towns of these aforementioned countries occurred between the late 1910s and the 1930s.
 After the Iraq War in 2003, a number of Assyrians in Baghdad relocated to the Assyrian homeland in northern Iraq.
 Many others have immigrated to North America, Europe and Australia, especially in the late 20th century and 21st century.
 Currently, there are a number of settlements on this list that have been abandoned due to persecution, conflict, and other causes.